colaorange/daily-money-plus/developer.readme.md

 ## Junction Link

-You have to add folowing junction link to non-in-poject project to build
+You have to add following junction link to non-in-project project to build

-* resource, which is in daily-money-android-contribution\resource
+* resource, which is in daily-money-plus-contribution\resource

 ### Commands:
 #### Windows 10

-    mklink /J resources ..\daily-money-android-contribution\resources
+    mklink /J resources ..\daily-money-plus-contribution\resources